svaarala/duktape/doc/sandboxing.rst

   reference directly.

 * Write finalizers very carefully.
 Make minimal assumptions on which thread they run, i.e. which global object they see.
+It's also best practice to tolerate re-entry (although Duktape 1.4.0 and above has a guarantee of no re-entry unless object is rescued).

 * For sandboxed environments it may be sensible to make all finalizers native code so that they can access the necessary thread contexts